 The economy is struggling to regain momentum, and small business owners are watching the cost of doing business skyrocket, so why has D&B failed to bring the base guidelines in line to meet the demands of the current millennium?

 It seems unfathomable how D&B expects small business owners to maintain a growing business based upon guidelines that have not been adjusted in more than 20 years.
 We have a client who came to us with credit recommendations that were lower than his company’s annual budget for break-room snacks.
-While we can help them improve their recommendation levels, D&B truly does need to adjust their algorithms to meet modern income and expense margins.
+While we can help them improve their recommendation levels, D&B truly does need to adjust their algorithms and (begrudgingly) pry their way into the 21st century.

 The discrepancy is mainly due to D&B not adjusting their algorithms to take into account today’s economic environment or factor in inflation over the past two decades.
 While D&B will try to claim the credit limit recommendations are a reflection of the business industry or the company’s creditworthiness, that kind of reasoning will no longer fly.